 I felt great gratitude for all those I had had the privilege to meet along my way, especially those who had transitioned to the Divine Soul Space.
 I also felt a huge compassion for myself through it all and this was probably the most powerful part of the whole week.

 Even In Loss I Get On With Life

 I’m the type of person who gets on with life.
 Yes, I have lost someone, yes their life has mattered to me and yes I am grieving, but I need to get on with living and life – nearly as a way of honouring the person, but perhaps more so to help me cope with the loss too.

 Grief Needs Time

 When I was on holiday I was able to acknowledge that I wasn’t always my own best friend in my times of grief and loss.
 I was able to forgive myself for not being their for myself, not being able to reach in and gently hold my own heavy heart.

-Over the last two weeks I did exactly that and it was such a blessing.
+Over the two weeks my holiday, I did exactly that and it was such a blessing.
 I didn’t have any major epiphanies.
-I didn’t solve the worlds problems, but I did rest with my grief.
-I did allow the sea to do it’s magic and just gently retune any hurt or sadness.
+I didn’t solve the world’s problems, but I did rest with my grief.
+I did allow the sea to do its magic and gently retune any hurt or sadness.

 Peace & Calm Energy